 Telephone: +44 (0) 207 729 3600

 2. More than mushrooms at the Portobello Market in West London

-Kathy loves to scrounge about for antiques and old cameras.
+Kathy loves to scrounge for antiques and old cameras.
 “The people who own the stalls are serious hobbyists and talking to them about where the items come from is a bit like learning about a historical side to London.”
-As a photographer, Kathy sees Portobello Market as the hotbed for community gathering.
+As a photographer, Kathy sees Portobello Market as the hotbed for community gatherings.